Statues of Maharaj Gambhir Singh and Meidingu Nara Singh Unveiled at Chandrapur, Cachar

 Conclusion

-The program concluded with a vote of thanks delivered by Tampakmayum Salaw Uddin.
+The historic program concluded with a heartfelt vote of thanks delivered by Tampakmayum Salaw Uddin.
 Eminent dignitaries present at the event included Nongthombam Rupachandra, Thangjam Brojen, Yengkokpam Dhiren, Khomdram Ratan, Leishangbam Jaduman, and Dr. K.N.
 Chand.
-The unveiling event was a significant tribute to the historical contributions made by the Manipur Levy and its leaders.
+The unveiling event stands as a significant tribute to the monumental historical contributions made by the Manipur Levy and its visionary leaders.

 ✍️ Published by Lakhipuronline Team